 top of page

 I am a Professor of Education and Affiliate Professor of Philosophy at the University of Cincinnati.
-I am also President-Elect of the Ohio Valley Philosophy of Education Society, Past-President of the John Dewey Society and Co-Editor of the journal, Democracy & Education.
+I am also President of the Ohio Valley Philosophy of Education Society, former President of the John Dewey Society and Co-Editor of the journal, Democracy & Education.
 As a philosopher of education, I use political philosophy to uncover problems in education and democracy, analyze educational policy, and envision better alternatives.
 I am especially interested in issues of political agency, youth civic engagement, and educating for democracy in schools.

 I recently completed a report on the state of civic reasoning and discourse for the National Academy of Education.
 It describes recent struggles to work across competing beliefs and identities in polarized America and how we might better prepare students for participating in good civic discourse through schools and universities.
 I also prepared a commissioned report on the future of civics education for the United Nations Educational, Scientific, and Cultural Organization (UNESCO).